 Anyone who has updated information is free to post any additional additions and corrections to this page and I will immediately incorporate them into the page.

-As of March 17 2013 from Pilgrim Tours concerning border permits:
+As of January 2016 from Pilgrim Tours concerning border permits and other updates:

 May 30 2012from Alpinist: